Size in Square Kilometres

 Sub-criterion C3: Migration Routes

-The Western Australian coastline is well established as a migration route for the Western Australian humpback whale population (IWC BSD) that annually migrate along it, between low-latitude winter breeding grounds and high-latitude summer feeding areas in the Antarctic.
+The Western Australian coastline is well established as a migration route for the Western Australian humpback whale population (IWC BSD) that annually migrate, between low-latitude winter breeding grounds and high-latitude summer feeding areas in the Antarctic.
 Off the Western Australian coastline, their northward migration to the Kimberley breeding grounds typically occurs between June and August and their southward migration back to Antarctic feeding areas between August and November.
 There is temporal segregation of age/sex classes during migration typically with females in late lactation migrating first, followed by immature whales, mature males and ‘resting’ females that have not recently calved, and lastly late-pregnant females.
 This pattern is generally reversed during the southward migration from the low latitude breeding grounds (Chittleborough 1965; Dawbin 1966; Dawbin 1997).
 The migration has been well described from the 1940’s Discovery Tagging program (Raynor 1940), during commercial whaling (Chittleborough 1965), and from more recent vessel surveys (Jenner et al. 2001), systematic aerial surveys (Bannister 1994; Bannister & Hedley 2002, Hedley et al. 2011, Salgado Kent et al. 2012) and satellite tagging studies (Gales et al. 2010, Bestley et al. 2019, How et 2020).
 Humpback whales do not generally migrate further offshore than the 200m bathymetry off the entire Western Australian coastline based on all the available data; except in some specific areas off Ningaloo Reef where the continental slope occurs close to the coast.

 Bannister, J.L.
 1994.
 ‘Continued Increase in Humpback Whales off Western Australia’.
 Report of the International Whaling Commission, 44: 309-310.